jimnarey/alu-control-deck-windows/README.md

 This program enables use of the control deck which forms part of the Arcade Legends Ultimate (ALU) arcade cabinet to be used on Windows.
 It uses [ViGEmBus](https://github.com/nefarius/ViGEmBus/releases) to present the two controllers as either Xbox 360 or DualShock 4 controllers.

-> Note the comment in the releases page about having to run the setup program twice.

 This is mostly useful for anyone who has replaced the SBC in the ALU with a full PC.
 This is worth doing.
+The cabinet is crippled by the SBC and the locked down nature of the Arcade Legends software.

 > If you upgrade your ALU cabinet with a full PC motherboard, Batocera is the best choice of OS for virtually all use cases.
 It has very good WINE support.
-However, there are a few egde cases where Windows is needed.
+However, there are a few edge cases where Windows is needed.

 ## Requirements